laceylin2010/seattle-ios-401d3/week-03/README.md

   * [Class 1:](class-1/)
   	* Setup a new project, disable landscape.
-	* Layout an Image view in the center of the screen using autolayout.
+	  * Layout an Image view in the center of the screen using Auto Layout.
 		* Layout: centerX, centerY + 10, width 0.94, height 0.82
 	  * Use the UIImagePickerController and its delegate to use the camera to set the image view’s image.
 	  * Add a toolbar with "+" button to your navigation controller that brings up ActionController if the device supports Camera and Photo Library, if not, simply present Photo library.
-	* Start planning out your process, and developing a gameplan, for building your Personal Projects for Week 5 project week.
+	  * Start planning out your process, and developing a game plan, for building your Personal Projects for Week 5 project week.
 	* **Code Challenge:**
 		* Write a function that determines how many words there are in a sentence
 	* **Bonus:**
-		* Post action in the action controller that successfully uploads the current imageview’s image up to your CloudKit backend.
+		* Post action in the action controller that successfully uploads the current ImageView’s image up to your CloudKit backend.
   * [Class 2:](class-2/)
     * Create an extension on UIImage that resizes an image to specified (passed in) parameters.
     * Create Filters class and implement at least 3 filters.